Officials demand explanation on mysterious drones as more sightings reported in New York metro area

 Although the drones often display flashing lights, they frequently turn off the lights and evade police helicopters when approached, Mayor Michael Melham of Belleville Township said in a Facebook video update on Wednesday.

-The FAA issued temporary flight restrictions over the Picatinny Arsenal, a US military research facility, and over President-elect Donald Trump’s golf course in Bedminster after drones were spotted in those areas.
+The FAA issued temporary flight restrictions over the Picatinny Arsenal, a US military research facility, and over President-elect Donald Trump’s golf course in Bedminster after drones were spotted in those areas, one week after the FAA received its first report of an unauthorized drone operation in the New York metro area on November 18.

 “Until you know the origin and what these drones’ intent is, how can you tell me there’s no imminent threat?”
 Mayor Tony Perry of Middletown, New Jersey, told CNN Thursday.